 Recommended by Alice from Adventures of Alice

 Girona is the best place to visit in Costa Brava if you love medieval Spanish towns.
-The stunning Old Town is a multicoloured masterpiece with twisting alleyways, a magnificent Cathedral, riverfront restaurants and fresh seafood.
+The stunning Old Town is a multicolored masterpiece with twisting alleyways, a magnificent Cathedral, riverfront restaurants, and fresh seafood.
 There are also medieval walls surrounding the whole city that you can walk along.

 Recommended by Tom from The Travelling Tom